catalpainternational/IRMIS/README.md

     - If 'all' argument is given all of the assets/structures will have their municipalities set

   C. `./manage.py collate_geometries`
-    - you have edited roads, bridges, culverts, drifts, so re-collate
+    - you have imported / edited roads, bridges, culverts, drifts, so re-collate

 ### Additional Step - this is automatically performed by the survey commands below
   D. `./manage.py set_unknown_link_codes`